 - Because veneers require some removal of enamel, getting them is a permanent decision.

-- Some people have experienced an increase in tooth sensitivity because of the enamel loss.
+- Some people have experienced an increase in tooth sensitivity because of enamel loss.

 - Since your teeth can still decay, veneers may not be your best option if you have a history of weak enamel, gum disease or tooth decay.

 Veneers on teeth can perfect your smile, correct for small teeth in adults, make teeth longer and brighten the color of your teeth.
 The realistic appearance of veneers makes them a good choice for many people.
-Your Yonkers dentist, as a general dentist open on Saturday, helps you make the best choice in terms of dental veneer costs and lifestyle desires.
+Your general dentist helps you make the best choice in terms of dental veneer costs and lifestyle desires.

-Do you have any questions about the Dental Veneers (press on teeth veneers) procedure in Yonkers, Westchester NY?
-For more information or to schedule an appointment with the cosmetic dentistry of Yonkers please contact our dental clinic for consultation.
+Do you have any questions about the Dental Veneers (press on teeth veneers)?
+For more information or to schedule an appointment with the cosmetic dentistry of Yonkers, please contact us for consultation.